 Kurasov moved in intellectual circles and hob-nobbed with talented young artists — he was free despite the exception of the one or two informers that were a necessary element of life in those years.
 After graduating, Georgy was obliged to serve in the military but was fortunate enough to be appointed Court Artist to his general.
 By 1984 he had fulfilled his military duties and was granted civilian status.
 Russia, during the Gorbachev years, did not provide the fertile ground for artistic development and Kurasov struggled, combating food shortages, political unrest, and social turmoil.

 Yet Kurasov, petitioning for acceptance into the Union of Artists, was granted a tiny studio where he could start producing a body of work.
-Still, it was impossible to make a living selling painting in Russia, and so he began to sell abroad in small galleries.
+Still, it was impossible to make a living selling paintings in Russia, and so he began to sell abroad in small galleries.
 In 1993 Georgy’s works were first exhibited in the United States, and since then his paintings have been showcased exclusively in North America.

 It seems, Kurasov